 The Board has standing Audit; Compensation; Health, Safety and Environment; and Nominating and Corporate Governance Committees.
-Each of the standing committees are comprised of non-employee Directors, and in the business judgment of the Board, all of the non-employee Directors are independent, after considering all relevant facts and circumstances, as well as the independence standards set forth in our corporate governance guidelines.
+Each of the standing committees are comprised of non-employee Directors, and in the business judgment of the Board, all of the nonemployee Directors are independent, after considering all relevant facts and circumstances, as well as the independence standards set forth in our corporate governance guidelines.
 Our corporate governance guidelines are attached as Appendix A to this proxy statement and are also available on our website at www.halliburton.com.

-Our independence standards meet, and in some instances exceed, the New York Stock Exchange's, or NYSE, independence requirements.
+Our independence standards meet, and in some instances exceed, NYSE independence requirements.
 Our definition of independence and compliance with our independence standards is periodically reviewed by the Nominating and Corporate Governance Committee.
-There were no transactions, relationships or arrangements not disclosed in this proxy statement that were considered by the Board in making its determination as to the independence of the Directors.
+There were no relevant transactions, relationships or arrangements not disclosed in this proxy statement that were considered by the Board in making its determination as to the independence of the Directors.